 Within this article, you will find data formatting tips and tricks for flipping signs for a range of accounts or based on condition(s).
 This will help you format your data for use within MindBridge.

 Example: Flipping signs for a range of accounts using formulas

-Some GLs come with an Amount column but with each account having default positive balance.
+Some general ledgers come with an Amount column, but with each account having a default positive balance.
 Recall that if Amount is used, instead of separate Debit and Credit columns, all debits must be positive and credits negative.
 To fix the signs for such a GL, you can filter on the account numbers that should have their signs reversed and reverse just those, or you can use formulas to do so.

 Here is an example of how to use formulas.
 Suppose in this GL, all account numbers in the 2000s through 4000s are liability or equity accounts that should have default credit balances, but all accounts have default positive amounts.
 Thus the sign on the Amount need to be flipped for any account number beginning with 2 through 4.